-Like a road map, a strategic plan indicates where an organization is heading and specifies the direction the organization will follow in order to get there.
-Not only does a strategic plan describe where the organization is going, it also provides criteria for monitoring the implementation, progress, and outcome of the plan.
+Like a road map, a strategic plan indicates where an organization is heading, and specifies the road it will take to get there.
+The strategic plan also outlines the criteria to be used to monitor how well it is implemented, progress being made, and whether outcomes are achieved.
 Although strategic planning provides clear direction for achieving goals, the process has a broader scope than goal- and objective-setting.
 A strategic plan can make decision-making and change easier for health department staff, because it defines the department's responsibility and role in the community.
-Even with goals and measureable objectives, a strategic plan should remain flexible in order to adapt to the changing needs of the community, the changes that occur within the THD, and the external changes that affect the department.
+Even with goals and measureable objectives, a strategic plan should remain flexible in order to adapt to the changing needs of the community, the changes that occur within the TPHD, and the external changes that affect the department.